Master of Divinity / MA in Bioethics

 - 54 required credit hours from the MDiv program.

 - 18 required credit hours in bioethics, including the 6-credit hour thesis.

 - Six divinity credit hours from the following:

 - MIN 635a, b: Multicultural CPE

 - Four additional elective credit hours to be chosen by the student from either program.

 Year Fall Spring One Divinity (15 credit hours) Divinity (15) Two Mainly Divinity (15) Mainly Divinity (15) Three Mainly Divinity (15) Mainly Bioethics (15) Four Bioethics (12)

-A student in the joint degree program divides her or his time between the School of Divinity and the bioethics program and benefits not only from an array of course offerings from both curricula, but also from the social and general intellectual life of both academic programs.
+A student in the joint degree program divide her or his time between the School of Divinity and the bioethics program, and benefits not only from an array of course offerings from both curricula, but also from the social and general intellectual life of both academic programs.

 Every student in the joint program will be assigned a faculty advisor from each school with whom they are expected to meet regularly throughout the duration of the program.